KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\models.py:31`

 **Description**:
-The `User.user_list_query` method in the `User` class is likely intended to retrieve or manage a list of user-related data within the EeazyCRM application, although the specific implementation details and return type are not provided.
+The `User.user_list_query` method in the `User` class is likely used to generate or handle a query related to a list of users in the EeazyCRM application.
+It's probably called by other methods or functions that need to retrieve or manipulate user data.

 ---